 A $25,000 grant from the North Texas Community Foundation’s Anita Berry Martin Memorial Fund provided a new greenhouse, storage building, and rainwater system for the Nature Center’s native plants program, Native Neighborhoods.
 The program routinely gives native plants to Fort Worth residents.
 Greenhouse volunteers have donated nearly 8,000 hours of time and expertise, transplanted nearly 11,000 native plants, and offered almost 1,000 of those plants to Fort Worth residents through Native Neighborhoods.
 Adjacent to the haybarn and bison-handling facility, the greenhouse compound features a 26-by-28-foot greenhouse, 30-by-30-foot shade structure, and 12-by-24-foot storage shed with attached covered area.

 Camp Paddle & Cast

-In the late 1990s and early 2000s, the Nature Center offered a summer program known as Camp Paddle & Cast for inner-city youth who had little or no opportunity to immerse themselves in nature.
-The program was offered through the City of Fort Worth’s network of community centers and, over the years, introduced hundreds of youth to the joys of the great outdoors.
-Budget cuts and other factors led to discontinuation of the program.
-In July 2017, funded by the Friends, Camp Paddle & Cast returned to the Nature Center, allowing youth to spend a night under the stars while learning the basics of camping, fishing, and paddling.
+In the late 1990s and early 2000s, the Nature Center offered a summer program known as Camp Paddle & Cast to inner-city youth who had little or no opportunity to immerse themselves in nature.
+The program was offered through the City of Fort Worth’s network of community centers and, over the years, introduced hundreds of youth to the joys of the outdoors.
+After budget cuts and other factors led to discontinuation of the program, Camp Paddle & Cast returned to the Nature Center in July 2017, allowing youth to spend a night under the stars learning the basics of camping, fishing, and paddling.
 By getting to know and appreciate the natural world, the kids acquire new confidence and a stronger sense of place.
-The program is available at no cost.
+The program, funded by the Friends, is available at no cost.